Esri/arcade-expressions/any/barcode-gas/barcode-gas-componentsize.md

 # Return component size from barcode

-This example shows how to extract the component size or sizes for a given gas distribution components encoded using the [ASTM F2897 standard](https://www.astm.org/Standards/F2897.htm).
+This example shows how to extract the component size or sizes for given gas distribution components encoded using the [ASTM F2897 standard](https://www.astm.org/Standards/F2897.htm).
 This specification defines requirements for the data used in the tracking and traceability base-62 encoding system and the format of the resultant code to characterize various components used in fuel gas piping systems.

 ## Use cases